clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 		New username is:  clb
 		Home for cburlison now located at /Users/clb

-_Note:_Data has been modified in the above example to generalize the output.
+_Note:_ Data has been modified in the above example to generalize the output.
 Hopefully you don't use the AD structure in the above example.

 ##Requires

 * The [luggage](https://github.com/unixorn/luggage) to build the package
 * A system restart to load the LaunchDaemon
 * A mac that is bound to a domain
+* An AD account that has had the profile username changed
+* The date to be past April 6th, 2015 6:00am. (default value)

 ##Run manually